-Because Snappy-san is a man of books and learning, he follows up his camera purchase with books.
+Because he is a man of books and learning, he follows up his camera purchase with books.
 He takes to his new passion like a shut-in with a blow-up doll, obsessed and possessive.
-Like many beginning photographers, Snappy-san thinks everything is worth a picture.
-In this, he is wrong.
+Like many beginning photographers, Richard thinks everything is worth a picture.
+He is wrong.

-Snappy-san’s initial forays involve Kodak’s Plux-X film, a fine-grained product that serves his limited purposes nicely.
-(Of course, Snappy-san didn’t know then that the future held a surprise for him: he would one day work for The Big Yellow.)
+Richard‘s initial forays involve Kodak’s Plux-X film, a fine-grained product that serves his limited purposes nicely.
+(Of course, Richard didn’t know then that the future held a surprise for him: he would one day work for The Big Yellow.)
 The local camera shop develops his film and prints small 3 1/2 x 5-inch matte surface black and white pictures.

-Snappy-san soon learns about depth of field, the rule of thirds, shutter speed, what a focal plane is and how damned tricky it is to shoot backlit subject matter.
-In fact, at this point, Snappy-san has no idea what the term “backlit” even means.
+Richard soon learns about depth of field, the rule of thirds, shutter speed, what a focal plane is and how damned tricky it is to shoot backlit subject matter.
+In fact, at this point, Richard has no idea what the term “backlit” even means.

-Like all beginners, Snappy-san likes sunsets, seascapes and landscapes and people.
-Aside from a fierce devotion to photography, and the parking garage, Snappy-san and Rick Tabit drive south to Tijuana and Rosarito for drinks and mischief.
+Like all beginners, Richard likes sunsets, seascapes and landscapes and people.
+Aside from a fierce devotion to photography, and the parking garage, Richard and Rick Tabit drive south to Tijuana and Rosarito for drinks and mischief.
 There may even be pictures.